bbauska/JS-InterviewQuestions-JS/README.md

 <h3>139: How can the properties of JavaScript objects be accessed?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The properties of JavaScript objects be accessed in the two ways shown below:</p>
+<p>The properties of JavaScript objects be accessed in the two ways shown
+below:</p>
 <h4>Syntax:</h4>
 <p>